-- School bus stops on private property slip into the roadway due to necessary liability agreements. - Access to off-street private facilities may be limited. - Schedule of selected facilities. - Off-street locations may be more difficult for buses to serve and may lengthen bus routes.
+- School bus stops on private property may no be feasible due to necessary liability agreements. - Access to off-street private facilities may be limited. - Schedule of selected facilities. - Off-street locations may be more difficult for buses to serve and may lengthen bus routes.

-- Signage and designated paths to off-street bus stops. - Bus stops should be separated from traffic by 12 feet for roads with speed limits of about 40 mph. - Bus stops should be fully visible for both approaching pedestrians and drivers.
+- Signage and designated paths to off-street bus stops. - Bus stops should be separated from traffic by 12 feet for roads with speed limits at or above 35 mph. - Bus stops should be fully visible for both approaching pedestrians and drivers.